 Campsite Don Quijote is a campsite in Cabrerizos, Salamanca, located a river/stream.The campsite has which are marked out, pitches with shade and pitches with some shade.
 Camping Don Quijote is located close to a sandy beach.
-It is possible to rent bungalows.
+It is possible to rent apartments and bungalows.
 The campsite has a playground.

 The following rules apply to pets at (Camping Don Quijote):